Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 [^4]: The recovery playbooks are currently broken, throwing errors which are as of now unfixed

 [^5]: Special thanks to [MiguelazoDS](https://github.com/MiguelazoDS) for help with implementing this functionality: https://github.com/wazuh/wazuh/issues/14055

+[^6]: For an unknown reason, the playbook writes `api_wui_password` instead of `api_password` in the file `/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`.
+After executing this playbook, the user must manually go to this file and replace the api wui user password with the correct api user password (https://documentation.wazuh.com/current/user-manual/user-administration/password-management.html#changing-the-password-for-single-user).
+After this, restart the Wazuh dashboard, indexer and manager